-The Signature program in Infectious Diseases and Biodefense integrates multidisciplinary research in animal, human, and ecosystem health.
-Research includes basic and mechanistic studies of microorganisms and disease, host-pathogen interactions, vaccine development, detection methods, diagnostic test development, field research, epidemiology and surveillance.
+The CVM Signature Program in Infectious Diseases & Biodefense integrates multidisciplinary research in animal, human, and ecosystem health.
+The research includes basic and mechanistic studies of:

-Students interested in graduate studies in Infectious Diseases and Biodefense may receive a degree in Biomedical Sciences, which is administered by the College, or in Veterinary Microbiology which is administered by the Department of Veterinary Pathobiology.
-All students are members of the department of their mentors, and the departments receive graduate credit for studies in Infectious Diseases and Biodefense.
+Students interested in graduate studies in Infectious Diseases & Biodefense may receive a degree in Biomedical Sciences, which is administered by the CVM, or in Veterinary Microbiology, which is administered by the Department of Veterinary Pathobiology.
+All students are members of the department of their mentors, and the departments receive graduate credit for studies in Infectious Diseases & Biodefense.